Ioana-P/twitter_topic_and_sentiment_tracking/index.md

 ### Overall usage
 I have been able to extract clear and definite topics from the collected data, and the pattern of activity around key themes has been what I expected it to be.
 For example, Musk's opining on ending the war in Ukraine generated a larger amount of responses across the board than his other tweets.
 Through this project I've found that BERTopic has been extremely useful and capable of extracting information from unstructured text data, and I plan on using it in future projects.
 Moreover, the model was able to group topic clusters at a greater level of precision and accuracy than I had honestly expected.
 In the dendrogram included below I show how some of the topics (the most interesting ones) have been grouped by the model and what the model tells us vs what we can infer.
 For an NLP project is arguably even more important than in most data science projects to combine contextual knowledge and data viz with the results: language is far more ambiguous and mysterious than numbers.
-Note that the tweets analysed are all from 1st August 2022 onwards.
+Note that the tweets analysed here are all from 1st August 2022 onwards.

 ### Clustering Topics
 Given the time-range for our data, it should be no surprise that tweets about the war have formed their own distinct group of clusters.
 It's easy to see how topics 35, 36, 1 and 10 are linked.
 For interpreting this graph, recall that the most important number to count is the number of steps to take along the tree for two topics/leafs to connect.